 Lakers’ Brandon Ingram misses second half of 96-89 loss to Jazz with sore right knee

 Lakers’ Luke Walton upset with officiating in 96-89 loss to Utah Jazz

 Jazz coach Quin Snyder appreciates Kobe Bryant’s final game despite implications

 Follow L.A.
-Daily News Lakers beat writer Mark Medina on Twitter.
+Daily News Lakers beat writer Mark Medina on Twitter and on Facebook.
 E-mail him at firstname.lastname@example.org